steqeq/0000/docs/how-to/rocm-for-hpc/index.rst

         - Static-mesh, GPU-native hydrodynamics simulation code that efficiently runs high-resolution simulations on massively-parallel computers.
-          Cholla is written in a combination of C++, :doc:`HIP <hip:index>`, and CUDA C, and requires at least one AMD accelerator to run.
+          Cholla is written in a combination of C++, :doc:`HIP <hip:index>`, and NVIDIA CUDA C, and requires at least one AMD accelerator to run.

       * - Geophysics
         - `SPECFEM3D Cartesian <https://github.com/amd/InfinityHub-CI/tree/main/specfem3d>`_
-        - Simulates acoustic (fluid), elastic (solid), coupled acoustic/elastic, poroelastic or seismic wave propagation in any type of conforming mesh of hexahedra (structured or otherwise).
+        - Simulates acoustic (fluid), elastic (solid), coupled acoustic/elastic, poroelastic, or seismic wave propagation in any conforming mesh of hexahedra (structured or otherwise).
 It can, for instance, model seismic waves propagating in sedimentary basins or any other regional geological model following earthquakes.
 It is also used for non-destructive testing and for ocean acoustics.